netgen/ezplatform-site-api/docs/reference/services.rst

 ``loadFieldRelation()``
 .......................

-Load single field relation from a specific field of a specific Content.
+Load single field relation from a specific field in a published version of a specific Content.

 The method will return ``null`` if the field does not contain relations that can be loaded by the current user.
 If the field contains multiple relations, the first one will be returned.
 The method